Quick user guide

 A general rule.
 If a signature contains a comma as it’s part, then such signature must be enclosed by quotes, i.e. you must write "G IK365,8" instead of G IK365,8.
 This is true for all the formats described below.

 Format #1.
-Simple format where all inscriptions are written on one line separated by a comma.
+A simple format where all inscriptions are listed on one line, separated by commas.
 Example of such a file:

 Öl Köping13,Ög ATA322-4035-2011:14, 175,U 381,"G IK365,8",Öl 1,Öl 11

 Format #2.
-File is multiline and each inscription is written on it’s own line:
+A multiline format where each inscription is written on its own line:

 Öl Köping13